 Next Type command list volume and press enter key.
 Then you can see the partition and disk list of the current computer.
 All drives are listed with numbers and Disk 4 is the flash drive in question.

 Continue typing disk 4 which is the problem drive and clean and press Enter.
 The drive will be scanned and its damaged file structure will be erased during scanning.
-Once the process is done, it reports a confirmation message telling that it has successfully cleaned the drive, and new partition need to be created.
+Once the process is done, it reports a confirmation message telling that it has successfully cleaned the drive, and a new partition needs to be created.

 Type create a primary partition and hit Enter; next type in Command prompt format /FS: NTFS G: (you can copy and paste it.) and press Enter.
 Here G is the drive letter of the USB drive, and you can change it in line with specific cases.
-The drive will be formatted to NTFS file system and the formatting is very fast.
+The drive will be formatted to the NTFS file system and the formatting is very fast.

 When the format completes (100%), close the command prompt window and go to Computer in order to check the drive.
 Verify your drive by copying some data in it.

-By this method, you can repair your corrupted SD cards, USB flash drives and even your External hard drives.
-Again, after performing above steps you will lose all your previous data.
+By this method, you can repair your corrupted SD cards, USB flash drives, and even your External hard drives.
+Again, after performing the above steps you will lose all your previous data.
 So, if you have some important data in your drive, try to recover it first using hard drive recovery software.
 Here is the summary of all the above-performed operations in order: